 As befits a 600-year-old institution, the University of St Andrews has many traditions which students may take part in if they wish.
 Taking part is not a requirement, but most students enjoy the traditions as a unique aspect of the St Andrews experience.

-St Andrews is also home to a large number of academic families; a spontaneous tradition where older students adopt first year students as ‘children’ and can help guide them in a system of mentoring.
+St Andrews is also home to a large number of academic families – a tradition where older students adopt first year students as ‘children’ and help guide them in a system of mentoring.
 This is a fantastic way for first year students to meet new people, and many of the friendships that begin as part of the academic family tradition continue throughout a student’s time at the University and beyond.

 Another famous tradition that many students choose to take part in is the May Dip, where you might find yourself plunging into a freezing North Sea at dawn on the first of May, which is said to promote good luck in exams.